SharkPlush/Aeon-AC-update-detection/README.md

  - Good battery detection, if you remove the battery from your device the script will know.
 If you put the battery back into your device it'll know!
  - No polling.

+ TODO:

+ - Support devices with multiple batteries though I have no idea how they work.

 To install run `sudo ./installer.sh`

 To uninstall run `sudo ./uninstaller.sh`